Avanade/DevOpsHOL/continuous-deployment/README.md

 >+ Add additional variables to the build or release to make them more dynamic (i.e. less dependent on hard coded names)
 >+ Use the ARM template and the Visual Studio deployment and publish process to create an individual Azure environment in addition to the Dev, Stage and production environments.
 >+ Delete the DevOpsHOL resource group and re-release the same build to make sure that the environments can be dynamically re-created.
 >+ Export the build and release definitions.
 Check them into source control.
-Delete these definitons and restore from the source files.
+Delete these definitions and restore from the source files.